Photo Credit : Trent Davis Bailey

-The University of Utah’s Environmental Humanities Graduate Program will award writer, historian and activist Rebecca Solnit with the Utah Award in the Environmental Humanities, Thursday, March 28 at 7 p.m.
+The University of Utah’s Environmental Humanities Graduate Program awarded writer, historian and activist Rebecca Solnit with the Utah Award in the Environmental Humanities, Thursday, March 28 at 7 p.m.

 Known for her books about feminism, western and indigenous history, popular power,

 social change and insurrection, wandering and walking, hope and disaster, she’s also